GRAP-UdL-AT/fruit_detection_in_LiDAR_pointClouds/README.md

 ## References

 [[1] Gené-Mola J, Gregorio E, Auat Cheein F, Guevara J, Llorens J, Sanz-Cortiella R, Escolà A, Rosell-Polo JR. 2020.
 Fruit detection, yield prediction and canopy geometric characterization using LiDAR with forced air flow.
 Computers and Electronics in Agriculture, 168 (2020), 105121.
 DOI: 10.1016/j.compag.2019.105121](https://doi.org/10.1016/j.compag.2019.105121).

+#### Acknowledgements
+This work was partly funded by the Spanish Ministry of Science, Innovation and Universities (grant RTI2018-094222-B-I00[[PAgFRUIT project]]( https://www.pagfruit.udl.cat/en/) by MCIN/AEI/10.13039/501100011033 and by “ERDF, a way of making Europe”, by the European Union).